About the Review

 For more information refer to the Terms of Reference.

-The Tasmanian Government is committed to providing opportunities for community involvement in the development of Government policy and we are seeking your input as a part of this review.
+The Tasmanian Government is committed to providing opportunities for community involvement in the development of Government policy.

 In accordance with the Tasmanian Government Public Submissions Policy submissions will be treated as public information and will be published on our website once consideration of submissions has concluded.
 No personal information other than an individual’s name or the organisation making a submission will be published.